If I Give My Heart to You

 "If I Give My Heart to You" is a popular song written by Jimmy Brewster (Milt Gabler), Jimmie Crane, and Al Jacobs.

 The most popular versions of the song were recorded by Doris Day and by Denise Lor; both charted in 1954.

+Main versions

 The recording by Doris Day was released by Columbia Records as catalog number 40300.
 It first reached the Billboard magazine charts on September 11, 1954.
 On the Disk Jockey chart, it peaked at #4; on the Best Seller chart, at #4; on the Juke Box chart, at #3.

 The recording by Denise Lor was released by Majar Records as catalog number 27.
 It first reached the Billboard magazine Best Seller chart on August 25, 1954 and lasted 14 weeks on the chart, peaking at #13.